w3c/wai-presentations2all/index.md

 ### Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards

-For example, provide captions and/or transcripts as appropriate for audio, and provide audio description for videos as needed.
-[Guidelines for media on the web](http://www.w3.org/WAI/WCAG20/quickref/#media-equiv) is available in [WCAG](/standards-guidelines/wcag/); it includes specific guidance such as [providing an alternative for audio-only content](http://www.w3.org/TR/2008/NOTE-WCAG20-TECHS-20081211/G158) (like podcasts).
+For example, provide captions and/or transcripts for audio, and provide audio description of visual information in videos.
+For guidance on creating accessible media, **see [[Making Audio and Video Media Accessible]](/media/av/)**.
 {% include_cached excol.html type="end" %}
 {% include_cached excol.html type="start" id="plan" %}
 ## Planning Your Session (speakers)